lgc13/LucasCosta_portfolio/react_native/README.md

 ```
 react-native run-ios --simulator="iPhone 8 Plus" # or whatever version number
 ```

+6. Create own scripts for Starting

+Go to 'package.json' and add your own "script" such as "ios": react-native run-ios

 # Code info
 android, and ios - hold config files for the native app